-though they are clear.
-We strongly suspect that this is caused by the difference in acquisition time of the images used by each product, but could not verify this as APP is only directly available as a composite instead of distinct images.
-Moreover, leads and polynyas generate a large heat and moisture flux (e.g. Cheon et al., 2014), so we need a cloud mask that is not so sensitive that it would mask the leads and polynyas and prevent us from detecting them.
-As our cloud masking is based on published literature and that cloud masking is not the topic of this paper, any further study of this question would be beyond the scope of this paper.
-Any pixel that meets any of the three criteria listed above is set to NaN in all three bands T3b, T4 and T5 for our calculations.
-The polynya events and the days leading to them that we study in this paper have a similar amount of cloud free pixels to any of the non-polynya years in the series (supp.
-Fig. B1).
+As shown in Fig. 1 and in Appendix A, these criteria are not perfect but they are powerful enough to detect most of the clouds.
+On average, only 14% of the cloud pixels are missed, but 15 % of the pixels are also wrongly eliminated as cloudy even though they are clear.
+We strongly suspect that this is caused by the difference in acquisition time of the images used by each product, but we could not verify this as APP is only directly available as a composite instead of distinct images.
+Moreover, leads and polynyas generate a large heat and moisture flux (e.g. Cheon et al., 2014), so we need a cloud mask that is not too sensitive to mask the leads and polynyas and prevent us from detecting them.
+As our cloud masking is based on published literature and cloud masking is not the topic of this paper, any further study of this question would be beyond the scope of this paper.
+Any pixel that meets any of the three criteria listed above is set to NaN in all three bands (T3b, T4, and T5) for our calculations.
+The polynya events and the days leading to them that we study in this paper have a similar amount of cloud-free pixels to any of the non-polynya years in the series (Fig. B1).